Faculty frequently need to report two metrics related to books for annual evaluation, promotion/tenure dossiers, and grant proposals:

 You may need to consult multiple citation databases because no one resource includes all of your books/book chapters or counts all citations to them.
 Your choice of databases will be determined by your subject area and the number of books included in a database.

 Google Scholar.
 This citation database includes citations to your books, book chapters, articles, and more.
 It's the most inclusive tool regarding types of publications and subject areas.
-The easiest way to gather all of the citations to your publications in GS is to create My Profile (see a librarian's profile) starting from the home page.
+The easiest way to gather all of the citations to your publications in GS is to create My Profile (see a professor's profile) starting from the home page.
 The profile has the added benefit of making your publications easier for other researchers to find as it comes up first in a search for your name.

 Web of Science.
 This subscription resource is considered the "gold standard" in citation databases.
 It includes 90,000 individual book titles, mostly from series.
 The most thorough way to find the total citations for a book is to do a Cited Reference Search (3.24 minute video), which additionally identifies incomplete/erroneous citations.
 The database is strongest in the science disciplines.